 Very little work had hitherto been done on the incorporation of systems thinking in chemistry

 education.
-The STICE project group has explored what can be learned from other disciplines which
+The STICE project group explored what could be learned from other disciplines which had

 specific characteristics of chemistry and the ways that systems thinking can enhance learning and

 contribute to achieving sustainability goals.